-Note that plugins are written in object oriented way, whereas theme is usually written in procedural way.
-Object oriented programming allows for better separation of concerns.
+Note that plugins are written in an object-oriented way, whereas the theme is usually written in a procedural way.
+Object-oriented programming allows for better separation of concerns.

 When should I create a plugin?

-When working on enterprise projects it is easier to bundle all the usual plugin content (custom post types, taxonomies, API calls) to the theme instead of separate plugin.
-The enterprise projects won't change much over time, so it's useful to have all the code in one central place.
+When working on enterprise projects, it is easier to bundle the usual plugin content (custom post types, taxonomies, API calls) to the theme instead of a separate plugin.
+Enterprise projects won't change much over time, so it's useful to have all code in one central place.

-If, however, there is some functionality that can be reused on other projects (GDPR plugin or something similar), it is better to put that functionality in a separate plugin.
+If, however, there is some functionality that can be reused in other projects (GDPR plugin or something similar), it is better to put that functionality in a separate plugin.

-Won't having many plugins make my site slow?
+Won't having many plugins slow down my site?

 No, unless they are poorly coded.
-But our coding standards are high so this tends not to happen.
+But our coding standards are high, so this usually does not happen.

-Write plugins only if you don't find a good free or paid plugin on line.
-For instance, there is no need to write your own contact from plugin when there is a good plugin for it (Contact Form 7).
-The same goes for SEO plugin (Yoast SEO).
+Write plugins only if you don't find a good free or paid plugin online.
+For instance, there is no need to write your own contact form plugin when a good plugin is already available—(Contact Form 7).
+The same goes for a SEO plugin—(Yoast SEO).

-Reverse logic also applies: if the plugin for some functionality exists, but it has a lot of unnecessary overhead code that you don't need, it would be better to write your own plugin (if it is within the time and budget constraints of the project of course).
+Reverse logic also applies—if a plugin for some functionality already exists, but it has a lot of unnecessary overhead code that you don't need, it would be better to write your own plugin (if the time and budget constraints of the project allow it, of course).